hassn255/SignalCraft-MATLAB/README.md

 - **Add Segment**: Choose signal type and parameters for each segment.
 - **Transform**: Apply amplitude scaling, time shift, expansion/compression, or time reversal.
 - **Plot**: View original and processed signals.

-## License
-This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgements
-Built with MATLAB GUIDE for educational purposes.